ccconnected/PT_Labs/README.md

 - [20211124 L2 EtherChannel, HSRP, OSPF - finished.pkt](https://github.com/ccconnected/PT_Labs/raw/main/20211124%20L2%20EtherChannel%2C%20HSRP%2C%20OSPF%20-%20finished.pkt)

 **IMPORTANT:** Install the latest version (at least 8.0.1.0064) of [Packet Tracer](https://www.netacad.com/courses/packet-tracer) to be able to open these .pkt files.

+For in-between details not mentioned here or shown in the .pkt, choose for yourself.
+Additionally use this topology to practice other networking concepts: HSRP interface tracking, use of ACLs, NATting, spanning-tree protocol standard and priority change, PAgP EtherChannel, port security, etc.

 **Proof of Concept:**